-Most register and bit references in this document are written in general form.
+Most register and bit references in this section are written in general form.
 A lower case "n" replaces the Timer/Counter number, and a lower case "x" replaces the output compare unit channel.
-However, when using the register or bit defines in a program, the precise form must be used (i.e., TCNT1 for accessing Timer/Counter1 counter value and so on).
-The physical I/O Register and bit locations for ATmega16 are listed in the "16-bit Timer/Counter Register Description" on page 104.
+However, when using the register or bit defines in a program, the precise form must be used i.e., TCNT1 for accessing Timer/Counter1 counter value and

 A simplified block diagram of the 16-bit Timer/Counter is shown in Figure 40.
+For the actual placement of I/O pins, refer to "Pin Configurations" on page 2.
 CPU accessible I/O Registers, including I/O bits and I/O pins, are shown in bold.
+The device-specific I/O Register and bit locations are listed in the "16-bit Timer/Counter Register Description" on page 105.